JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2017-03-31-kotlin-dependency-injection-with-the-reader-monad.md

 author: jorge
 ---

+Read this post to learn how to provide dependency injection to your Functional apps using the `Reader`.

-As an Android developer I am used to waste a lot of time on creating required infrastructure to provide *Dependency Injection* to my apps.
-I normally use `Dagger`, which is the most known framework out there, and I guess you all do the same.
-But guess what: **Dependency Injection is not Dagger**.
-Kind of obvious, right ?
-But many people is confused about it.
+As an Android dev I am used to waste a lot of time on coding infrastructure to provide *Dependency Injection* to my apps.
+But guess what: **Dependency Injection is not Dagger, neither Koin or Kodein**.

 ## Main differentiation